Nutrition and disease - treatment and clinical aspects, 10 creditsNutrition och sjukdom - behandling och kliniska aspekter, 10 hp

-- explain the difference between dietary guidelines aimed at a population and dietary guidelines aimed at an individual in treatment for disease and describe the type of scientific evidence on which the latter is based.
+- explain the difference between dietary guidelines intended for the general population and dietary guidelines intended for treatment of disease or disease-related symptoms, as well as describe the type of scientific evidence on which the disease-related guidelines are based.

 - describe the physiological mechanisms behind non-communicable diseases (NCDs) and how they relate to dietary factors.

 - suggest evidence-based nutrition therapy to an individual suffering from disease.